vitorotri/computational-thinking/README.md

 # Computational Thinking

 This directory contains several python scripts that deal with computational thinkings problems, tackled during the courses with the same name at the University of Zürich.
+Each script has its description as a comment on its beggining, right after the license terms in the file.